Alexander (son of Polyperchon): Alexander's death

-In the ensuing year, 314 BC, Alexander engaged in the siege of Cyllene on behalf of Cassander.
-However, this siege was raised by Aristodemus and his Aetolian allies.
-After the return of Aristodemus to Aetolia, the citizens of Dyme, in Achaia, besieged the citadel, which was occupied by one of Cassander's garrisons.
-Alexander forced his way into the city and made himself master of it, punishing the opposing inhabitants with death, imprisonment, or exile.
-Very soon after this he was murdered at Sicyon by Alexion, a Sicyonian, leaving the command of his forces to his wife Cratesipolis who proved herself fully adequate to the task.
+In the ensuing year, 314 BC, Alexander besieged Cyllene on behalf of Cassander and took punitive action against Dyme, which had defected to Antigonus.
+In 313 BC, after winning the allegiance of the Aetolian League, Aristodemus of Miletus (Antigonus' general and top diplomat in mainland Greece) crossed over into the Peloponnese at the head of a mercenary army, and raised the siege.
+After liberating Patrae and Aegium from Cassander's garrisons, Aristodemus returned to Aetolia, leaving a sizeable force in the Pelopponese.
+Aristodemus' troops in Aegium helped the city of Dyme eject its garrison.
+Alexander decided to intervene, he marched on the city and forced his way in, made himself master of it, punishing the inhabitants who had imposed him with death, imprisonment, or exile.
+Soon after this he was murdered at Sicyon by Alexion, a Sicyonian, leaving the command of his forces to his wife Cratesipolis who proved herself fully adequate to the task.